hellowac/mapnik-wiki-zh-cn/GroupSymbolizer.md

-Group symbolizer is used to place multiple road shields or other labels, grouped as single point placements on a feature.
+[[Symbolizer|SymbologySupport]] that specifies rendering of multiple road shields or other labels, grouped as single point placements on a feature.

 Multiple labels can be represented on a single feature using indexed column names.
 These indexed columns are matched to a single set of rules within the group symbolizer.
 This single set of style rules greatly simplifies the style definition needed to represent many different combinations of shields or labels.
 For example, if your shield styles use the data columns "type" and "number", you can provide columns "type1", "type2", "number1", and "number2".
 You can then reference these in the style rules and symbolizers as [type%] and [number%], such that both pairs of values will be matched separately to create two different shields.
 The individual labels in the group get positioned automatically by a group layout defined within the symbolizer.

 See [examples](#wiki-examples) below.

-## Configuration Options for GroupSymbolizer
+## Configuration Options
 ### Data column options
 | *parameter* | *type*  | *description* | *default* |
 |----------------|---------|----------------|------------|